Regularity theorem for totally nonnegative flag varieties

 There has been much progress towards proving these conjectures.
 Williams~\cite{Wil} showed that the face poset of $(G/P)_{\ge 0}$ (and hence of $\Gr_{\ge 0}(k,n)$) is graded, thin, and shellable, and therefore by~\cite{Bjo2} is the face poset of some regular CW complex.
 Postnikov, Speyer, and Williams~\cite{PSW} showed that $\Gr_{\ge 0}(k,n)$ is a CW complex, and their result was generalized to $(G/P)_{\ge 0}$ by Rietsch and Williams~\cite{RW08}.
 Rietsch and Williams~\cite{RW10} also showed that the closure of each cell in $(G/P)_{\ge 0}$ is contractible.
 In previous work~\cite{GKL,GKL2}, we showed that the spaces $\Gr_{\ge 0}(k,n)$ and $(G/P)_{\ge 0}$ are homeomorphic to closed balls, which is the special case of \cref{thm:main_intro} for the top-dimensional cell of $\GPtnn$.
 We remark that our proof of \cref{thm:main_intro} uses different methods than those employed in~\cite{GKL,GKL2}, in which we relied on the existence of a vector field on $G/P$ contracting $\GPtnn$ to a point in its interior.
 Singularities of lower-dimensional positroid cells give obstructions to the existence of a continuous vector field with analogous properties.

+The topology of a regular CW complex is completely determined by the combinatorial structure of its associated cell closure poset, as observed by Bj\"{o}rner \cite{Bjo2}.
+Therefore one may regard spaces such as $\Utnn$ and $\Grtnn(k,n)$ as canonical topological realizations of natural posets arising in combinatorics.
+We expect this phenomenon to hold more broadly for other spaces appearing in total positivity, as we discuss in \cref{sec:further}.

-Totally positive spaces have attracted a lot of interest due to their appearances in other contexts such as cluster algebras~\cite{FZclust} and the physics of scattering amplitudes~\cite{ABCGPT}.
+Totally positive spaces have also attracted a lot of interest due to their appearances in other contexts such as cluster algebras~\cite{FZclust} and the physics of scattering amplitudes~\cite{ABCGPT}.
 Our original motivation for studying the topology of spaces arising in total positivity was to better understand the \emph{amplituhedra} of Arkani-Hamed and Trnka~\cite{AT}, and more generally the Grassmann polytopes of the third author~\cite{Lam16}.
-A Grassmann polytope is a generalization of a convex polytope in the Grassmannian $\Gr(k,n)$.
-For example, the totally nonnegative Grassmannian $\Grtnn(k,n)$ is a generalization of a simplex, while amplituhedra generalize cyclic polytopes~\cite{sturmfels_88}.
-The faces of a Grassmann polytope are linear projections of closures of positroid cells, and therefore it is essential to understand the topology of these closures in order to develop a theory of Grassmann polytopes.
+Faces of these geometric objects are linear projections of closures of positroid cells, and we expect that \cref{cor:positroids_intro} will play an essential role in developing a theory of Grassmann polytopes.